-Ridings, Alan K. Simpson, and Janet Brown), and, crucially, Plaintiffs' specific allegations of partisanship regarding these directors.

-- 115. The only piece of new evidence the FEC considered was Fahrenkopf's admission that the CPD's system for selecting candidates consists of "go[ing] with the two leading candidates."
+- 107. Here, by contrast, Plaintiffs' administrative complaint did exactly that, highlighting evidence of recent campaign contributions by CPD directors to the Republican and Democratic parties and major party candidates, and evidence of their recent public endorsements of current and past presidential candidates.
+The FEC ignored all of this. - 108.
+The FEC's analysis also erroneously treated Plaintiffs' administrative complaint as if filed solely against the CPD, Fahrenkopf, and McCurry.
+In doing so, it ignored the ten CPD directors named as respondents in the complaint, and, crucially, Plaintiffs' specific allegations of partisanship regarding these directors. - 109.
+The only piece of new evidence the FEC considered was Fahrenkopf's admission that the CPD's system for selecting candidates consists of "go[ing] with the two leading candidates."
 The FEC dismissed the comment based solely on a self-serving declaration by Fahrenkopf, and assumed that he must have been merely "describing historical fact," not the CPD's selection criteria.
 However, that conclusion was unreasonable in light of Fahrenkopf's history and current role as an active Republican partisan, his past campaign contributions, his public comments espousing his support for and affiliation with the Republican party, and his work as a lobbyist for an organization that donated over \$150,000 to Democratic and Republican candidates in the 2011-12 election cycle alone.
 In addition, the FEC's conclusion was inconsistent with the CPD's own response to the administrative complaint, in which it described its "primary mission" as ensuring "that general election debates are held every four years between the leading candidates for the offices of President and Vice President."
+39

-43 - 116.
-The FEC's failure to consider virtually all of Plaintiffs' evidence of the CPD's partisanship, and its failure to even acknowledge, much less consider, the allegations against Respondents Buffett, Danforth, Griffen, Hernandez, Jenkins, Minow, Parsons, Ridings, Simpson, and Brown renders its decision arbitrary, capricious, and contrary to law. - 117.
+- 110. The FEC's failure to consider virtually all of Plaintiffs' evidence of the CPD's partisanship renders its decision arbitrary, capricious, and contrary to law. - 111.
 Second, the FEC's cursory analysis also failed to meaningfully address the significance of Plaintiffs' new empirical evidence and expert analyses demonstrating that the CPD's 15% rule is fundamentally biased against independent and third-party candidates.